Do Car Safety Systems Cause More Distracted Driving?

 Car Safety Systems Are Not Designed to Replace Driver Duty of Care

 Car safety has come a long way, and it is likely to keep getting better.
 However, no car safety feature takes away a driver’s duty of care to others on the road.
-On the road, drivers are required to stay alert for any type of road hazard, pedestrian or any other type of vehicle.
+Drivers are still required to stay alert and prepared for an unexpected or approaching road hazard, pedestrian or another vehicle.

 In short, regardless of the safety features a car may have, drivers must still:

 - Follow all state and federal traffic safety laws